Unsafe for work

 pointer to its data.
 NonNull<T>

-It also says that This is often the correct thing to use when building data structures using raw pointers, so it’s exactly what we need.
+in itself is a safe abstraction of a raw pointer.
+The documentation says that This is often the correct thing to use when building data structures using raw pointers, so it’s exactly what we need.

 The impl